emuvan/raspberry-pi-robot/README.md

 # raspberry-pi-robot
-this was my final year project. i purchased the gopigo robot kit for it
+this was my final year project.
+I purchased the gopigo robot kit for it